fstagni/2025_DUW_LHCb/slides.md

   - Browse results in a table or tree
   - To be extended with more features when backend performance stabilises

-- A "storage report" application: a visualisation tool for LHCb storage.
+- A "storage report" application: a visualisation tool for LHCb storage. (also WIP!)

 ---
 layout: top-title